Your Problems Are Now Our Problems.

 At Tokyo Sanno Law Office, our team is comprised of skilled, dedicated and hardworking divorce and family law professionals.
 As such, our goal is to educate, negotiate, mediate or litigate to the best interests of our clients.

 As experienced trial lawyers, we are ready to fight for you in court if necessary.
 We can aggressively advocate for your interests in a contested divorce, marital property division dispute or any other contentious family law matter.
-In fact, our firm has never lost a child custody case.

 We understand that there are times when finding amicable solutions may be in the best interest of all concerned.
 We can help you to negotiate a separation or settlement agreement or to resolve an uncontested divorce in an efficient and cost-effective manner.